-A broader article about mixing, in this module we’ll be integrating our mixing plan and we’ll put the mixing template into perspective.
+This is a broader article about mixing, I want to give you some context both for my mixing plan and my mixing template.
 After reading this you will understand the importance of being bold when making mixing choices whilst using references in order to maintain control.

 Why a system?

-Right, first of all: why should we be using a “system” in the first place?
+Right, first of all: why should you use a “system” in the first place?
 Is it necessary?
 No, it’s not, but it helps.
-It’s safe to say that nothing is “necessary” in music production and the only thing that matters is the final result (i.e. the sound we get) how we get there is less important, so if you choose to mix without a system and just go with the flow it’s fine as long as you’re happy with how your mixes sound.
+It’s safe to say that nothing is “necessary” in music production and the only thing that matters is the final result, how we get there is less important, so if you choose to mix without a system and just go with the flow it’s fine as long as you’re happy with how your mixes sound.
 Having said that, more than a few musicians come to the same conclusion along their journey: that if you get as many technicalities out of the way before you start creating, you can then feel free to create rather than spend time messing around with the settings.

 There’s now a few bold concepts that we need to introduce: